Volkswagen Golf Mk4: GTI 25th Anniversary Edition (2001) / 337 Edition (2002)

-GTI 20th Anniversary Edition (North American Market)
+GTI 20th Anniversary Edition (North American market)

-Following the initial commemorative anniversary edition MK3 GTI produced in Europe in 1996 celebrating the introduction of the GTI model in 1976, and the overwhelming popularity of the 25th anniversary edition GTI produced 2001, Volkswagen of America produced 4,200 "20th Anniversary Edition" GTIs for 2003; 4,000 were shipped to the United States and 200 to Canada.
+Following the initial commemorative anniversary edition MK3 GTI produced in Europe in 1996, celebrating the introduction of the GTI model in 1976, and the popularity of the 25th anniversary edition GTI produced in 2001, Volkswagen of America produced 4,200 "20th Anniversary Edition" GTIs for 2003; 4,000 were shipped to the United States and 200 to Canada.
 This marked the 20th anniversary of the GTI's 1983 introduction to the U.S. and Canadian market, some seven years after the GTI was introduced to the European market.
 Several special features distinguish the 20th Anniversary GTI from the standard GTI, most of which were shared with the 337 Edition of 2002.

 On the outside, the 20th Anniversary edition came with throwback red-lettered GTI logos on the left front and right rear.
 The rear was also accompanied by a vintage-look chrome rabbit.
 Similar to the 25th Anniversary edition, exterior included Votex front and rear valences, side skirts, and hatch spoiler, black headlight trim, black painted wing mirrors, and 18" OZ Aristo alloy wheels wrapped in Michelin Pilot Sport tires.
-These models were only produced in three colors: Imola Yellow, Jazz Blue, and Black Magic Pearl.
-Distribution of production was 50% Black magic pearl, 25% Jazz Blue and 25% Imola Yellow.
+These models were only produced in three colours: Imola Yellow, Jazz Blue, and Black Magic Pearl.
+Distribution of production was 50% Black Magic Pearl, 25% Jazz Blue and 25% Imola Yellow.

 Inside, all 20th Anniversary GTIs included a sunroof, a black headliner, and a golf ball shift knob.
 The steering wheel, shifter boot, and handbrake handle were trimmed in black leather with silver stitching.
 Unique black cloth Recaro bucket seats with silver stitching accents and red GTI embroidery were also included.
-Aluminum trim came standard, and included a numbered nameplate above the radio identifying the exact production number (US production only) of the vehicle.
-Volkswagen's premium 8-speaker Monsoon stereo system was also standard.
+Aluminum trim came standard and included a numbered nameplate above the radio identifying the exact production number (US production only) of the vehicle.
+Volkswagen's premium eight-speaker Monsoon stereo system was also standard.

 Mechanically, the 20th Anniversary Edition GTI is nearly identical to the GTI 337 Edition.
-Including the 6-speed manual 02M transmission, 30 mm lowered suspension, and 1.8T engine.
-The brakes were also upgraded with 12.3" vented rotors up front and 10.3" vented rotors in the rear, as well as red powder-coated calipers.
+Including the 6-speed manual 02M transmission, 30mm lowered suspension, and 1.8T engine.
+The brakes were also upgraded with 12.3" vented rotors up front and 10.3" vented rotors in the rear, as well as red powder-coated callipers.